ShanRB/Azul-Board-Game/README.md

 # Project of COMP90054 at the University of Melbourne, 2020 S1
+Implementation of Agents using Monte Carlo Tree Search and Q learning.

 <!-- # AZUL
 This repository contains a framework to support policy learning for the boardgame AZUL, published by Plan B Games.
 The purpose of this framework is to allow students to implement algorithms for learning AI players for the game and evaluate the performance of these players against human/other AI players.